 Guided by the 6 principles, the Naturopathic Doctor helps their patients by fostering a relationship to compassionately educate them to be able to take ownership of their own health and healing.

-In addition to the 6 principles the Naturopathic Doctor also follows The Therapeutic Order of Naturopathic Medicine, which guidelines aims to relieve the patient of all symptoms and to address all underlying causes, while using the least force necessary.
+In addition to the 6 principles, the Naturopathic Doctor also follows the Therapeutic Order of Naturopathic Medicine, which guidelines aim to relieve the patient of all symptoms and to address all underlying causes, while using the least force necessary.

 Naturopathic Doctors have 3,000 hours of classroom and 1,200 hours of clinical training, which is included in 8 years of post-secondary education.

 The six principles that guide all Naturopathic Doctors are:

 - First, do no harm

 - Support the healing power of nature

 - Doctor as teacher